goshawk-3/storage-server/README.md

 verify_merkle_proof_100000 time:   [1.2044 µs 1.2055 µs 1.2069 µs]
 ```

 ## Example HTTP Client

 Features:

-- Uploads all files from a source folder to the server in encrypted form.
+- Upload **concurrently** all files from a source folder to the server in encrypted form.
-- Maintains a Merkle root of the uploaded files.
+- Maintain a Merkle root of the successfully uploaded files.
-- Requests both a file and its Merkle proof from the server.
+- Request both a file and its Merkle proof from the server.
 - If the proof is valid, the client decrypts the file and stores it locally.
-- Simple prompt
+- Simple UI prompt

 ## How to run